bitmarte/selenium-rfc-client/docs/setup.md

 * 'maxTimeOutPerElementExtratorInSec' is an **optional** node where put the timeout (in second) user for element extractors.
 The default value is 5sec.
 You can override it for each run, take a look at [Extractor](extractor.md)
 * 'pollingPerElementExtractorInMillisec' is an **optional** node where put the polling (in millisecond) used during element extractor.
 The default value is 250msec.
 * 'customPlanLoaders' is an **optional** node where put your customPlanLoaders implementations. **Take a look below for supported customPlanLoaders**
-* 'reportBaseDir' is a **require** node where put your preferred location where Selenium save reports
+* 'reportConfig/baseDir' is a **require** node where put your preferred location where Selenium save reports
+* 'reportConfig/type' is an **optional** node used to specify a report type (default HTML_PLAN)
+* 'reportConfig/extentConfig' is an **optional** node used to specify the ExtentReporter XML configuration file
+* 'reportConfig/highlightOnError' is an **optional** node (boolean value) which enable the highlight element on success condition evaluation error (screenshot)
 * 'cleanReportBaseDirOnStart' is an **optional** node used to clean the location where Selenium save reports before run.
 The default value is true
 * 'errorConditions' is a **require** node where put your generic error conditions
 * 'closeBrowserOnFinish' is an **optional** node used to close browser at the end of your test, boolean value.
 The default value is true